jluningp/smlnj-obscure-tutorials/README.md

 ## Tutorials

 * Pretty Printing: The SML/NJ REPL allows you to install custom pretty printers for monomorphic datatypes.
-This is very nice if you ever have an abstract datatype in a structure, since the default pretty print is `-`.
 * Parsing: The SML/NJ Visible Compiler gives you access to a lot of compiler internals, including parsing.
 Here's a simple way to run the parser.